 3. Cards with anniversary perks every year

 As I’ve explained before, there are credit cards which have perks that more than justify the annual fee.
-For example, getting an annual free night certificate on the IHG® Rewards Club Select Credit Card is a huge perk.
-The card has a $49 annual fee, which is even waived the first year.
+For example, getting an annual free night certificate (capped at 40,000 points per night) on the IHG® Rewards Club Premier Credit Card is a huge perk.

-Every year you wait to apply for the card, you’re basically giving up a night at any IHG property in the world for just $49.
-Exact details of the sign-up bonus aside, I tend to think the cards which have perks which more than justify the annual fee are worth getting sooner rather than later.
+Every year you wait to apply for the card, you’re basically giving up a night at any IHG property in the world for just $0 introductory annual fee for the first year, then $89.
+Exact details of the welcome bonus aside, I tend to think the cards which have perks which more than justify the annual fee are worth getting sooner rather than later.